crypticCaroline/ms1-plantfactory/README.md

         text-transform: uppercase;
          }

-* BUG- When the rem size is increased on a user screen the text on the hero image is lost and the form is cut off form the bottom.
+* BUG- When the rem size is increased on a users screen the text on the hero image is lost and the form is cut off from the bottom.
 FIX - Changed the code so that the container-pattern-form was set to min-content.
 I changed the position of the jumbotron.
 * BUG The links to social media were not working.
 FIX the URL to the website had a typo.
 ***